School Life & Ethos

 Maintain contact with pupils following the end of their statutory education.
 The aim of this is to monitor them as they begin to make their way into adulthood after full time education.
 This may take the form of helping them to assume the responsibility of finding accommodation or a job.
 We believe that the real work begins for our young people when they have to enter adult life.
 Our experience tells us that this is often their greatest hurdle and one which they need support for throughout the early stages of this transition.

-We believe our method of educating young people with emotional, social and behavioural difficulties is of the highest calibre for the following reasons:
+We believe our method of educating young people with special educational needs is of the highest calibre for the following reasons:

-It has been proven, from our achievements over the last ten years of working with such young people, that our methods are a success.
+It has been proven, from our achievements over many years of working with such young people, that our methods are a success.
 Evidence of this can be found from the feedback of current pupils, parents and carers, past pupils, local authorities and other relevant agencies.